someodd/intramaze/README.md

 Install the depends (you can skip this if you use `nix-shell`):

 ```
-sudo apt install libjwt zlib1g-dev postgresql postgresql-contrib libpq-dev libjwt-dev
+sudo apt install libjwt zlib1g-dev libpq-dev libjwt-dev
 ```

 #### 1. Postgres

 There are three different options for running a Postgres daemon (for the database).

 I apologize for the messiness of this section.
-I will consolidate and clean up this information in the future.
+I will consolidate (there's not much of a difference between the `nix-shell` commands and other method as I am making it out to be at the moment) and clean up this information in the future.

-##### Postgres in `nix-shell`
+##### Postgres in `nix-shell` (for dev/testing)

 You can run a developer/local test Postgres database like this with `nix-shell`: